Drugs Used in Diabetes Mellitus

 DPP-4 inhibitors

-DPP-4 inhibitors are ommonly used as adjuncts to metformin or as alternatives.
-It has a similar mechanism to GLP-1 agonists but is weight-neutral.
-They have very few adverse effects (including nausea and vomiting)
+DPP-4 inhibitors are commonly used as adjuncts to metformin or as alternatives.
+They have a similar mechanism to GLP-1 agonists but are weight-neutral.
+They have very few adverse effects.

 Sulfonylureas

-Sulfonylureas have fallen out of favor (due to weight gain and hypoglycemia).
+Sulfonylureas have fallen out of favour (due to weight gain and hypoglycemia).
 They still may be an appropriate monotherapy for patients in whom metformin is contraindicated.

 - Adverse effects